byadav1/RentMe/read_me.txt

 ljanet
 bsteven (admin)

-NOTE: Password is "test1234" for all, SQL script "create_rentme" located within "DB" directory
+NOTE: Password is "test1234" for all, SQL script "create_rentme" and stored procedures located within "DB" directory